 In 2008 and 2010 the Family and Medical Leave Act (FMLA) was amended, expanding the military-related leave protections and included a special eligibility provision for airline flight crew employees.
-Effective March 8, 2013 more regulations will be added to the complexities of FMLA.
+The new regulations are effective March 8, 2013.

 What’s the reasoning behind these changes?
 For military families, caring for an injured service member or arranging alternative childcare when a spouse is deployed can present difficulties, however, the FMLA intends to ease such burdens.
 For airline flight crew employees with unique work schedules, the proposed rules allow greater access to the benefits of the FMLA and a special method of calculating leave.
 While this article mainly covers changes pertaining to military families, please contact your FMLA Case Manager if you would like to discuss the new rules pertaining to flight crews.

 Under the old regulations a covered service member was either a member of the National Guard or the Reserves that had been called to active duty in support of a contingency operation.
 The new regulations have expanded exigency leave to include members of the Regular Armed Forces, and “active duty” requires deployment to a foreign country. (§ 825.126)

 Employees taking exigency leave for rest and recuperation (R&R) were limited to 5 days leave under the old regulations, but the new regulations have expanded the duration for R&R to a maximum of 15 calendar days. (§ 825.126)

 Under the old regulations exigency leave could be taken for any of the following reasons: